MicrosoftDocs/PlayReady/Docs/Overview/revocation.md

 Per the requirements of the [Compliance Rules for PlayReady Products](https://www.microsoft.com/playready/licensing/compliance/), companies operating a PlayReady Server "must update the PlayReady Server Software Development Kit certificate revocation lists for each PlayReady Server once a week".
 This ensures any compromised client gets its license requests declined in a reasonable time frame after its addition by Microsoft to the Revocation List.

-## Ignoring individual entries in the PlayReady Revocation List
+## Ignoring Individual Entries in the PlayReady Revocation List

 TODO